mivige/FORGe/docs/voice_to_voice.md

 #### Open Source and On-Premise Options

 - **Rasa (for NLU/dialogue)** + **Vosk (ASR)** + **Coqui TTS**: You can build your system using these open-source libraries, giving you more control but requiring more setup and integration work.
-- Useful for companies with strict data privacy requirements or wanting to avoid cloud vendor lock-in.

-#### Programming Languages and Frameworks

-- Most APIs have Python, Node.js, or JavaScript integrations, with SDKs/examples for voice bots.
-- For real-time telephony (actual phone call handling), Asterisk or Twilio combined with Python or Node.js can be used as the integration layer.

 ### Typical Workflow Example